Costs and Definitions

 Estimated Costs

 The cost to attend Davis Technical College varies by program.
-Below is an estimated cost to attend Davis Technical College based on a 900-hour program.
+Below is an estimated cost to attend Davis Technical College based on either a 24 credit hour program or 900 clock hour program.

 * amounts reflect average costs